Text to Speach audio option along with the text

 It would be very useful to be able to hear the text (not only single words), maybe using a TTS synthesiser like the one that now pronounces single words.
 It would be great to let Readlang speak a selected phrase or even the entire text, making it a sort of audiobook with both text and audio.
 It would improve a lot the learning experience for those who want to improve the pronunciation and speech recognition, along with the reading abilities.

-Please let me know what you think of this and how it works.
+Please let me know what you think!

 -